Every time I think I’ve found the one, another one comes a long.

 I think the reason it’s so cool is because of the illusion.
 In reality, a headphone really shouldn’t be able to do that if you think about it.
 That’s what surround sound is for.
 The fact that a small driver in a headphone can achieve such grand results is truly a testament to how far technology has come.

 Fallout 4 is infamous for these directional cues, making me think someone’s knocking at my door or shuffling around outside.
-It can be frightening at times in the dead of night when everything’s mostly quiet and you hear a sound that could in theory have come from the outside.
+It can be frightening at times in the dead of night when everything’s mostly quiet and you hear a sound that could in theory have come from beyond the scope of a small apartment.

 What the G6 did was it came along and put a magnifying glass up to all of that, so instead of just freaking out a little, you can now wet yourself too!!